Portkey-AI/hoot/docs/BACKEND_ARCHITECTURE.md

 ### Why Port 3002?

-- Port 3001 is used by old CORS proxy (deprecated)
-- Port 3002 is available and not commonly used
+- Port 3002 is available and commonly used for backend services
 - Can be changed if needed (update `BACKEND_URL` in `backendClient.ts`)

 ## Conclusion